oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 Let's start the process to restore from the archive.

   3. Click the selection checkbox next to **one** of the entries.
-Then click the `More Actions` button and chose `Restore` from the menu
+Then click the **More Actions** button and chose **Restore** from the menu

   ![](images/Object-storage-select-for-restore.png)

-Note that the `Restore` and `Delete` buttons are now enabled.
+Note that the **Restore** and **Delete** buttons are now enabled.

-  4. Click the `Restore` button, the confirm restore popup is shown
+  4. Click the **Restore** button, the confirm restore popup is shown

   ![](images/Object-storage-confirm-restore.png)

 By default the restored data is available for 24 hours before it's only available in the archive again, you can change this duration if you like, but for now we'll leave the field blank which keeps the default 24 hours download window.
 The storage service will be charging you the extra copy for the time it's spent online, so you want to keep that to a minimum that meets your needs

-  5. Click the `Restore` button and the object storage service will trigger the restore process to start.
+  5. Click the **Restore** button in the popup and the object storage service will trigger the restore process to start.

   ![](images/Object-storage-restore-in-process.png)

 You can see that the status is now `Restoring`.
 Of course there is also a REST API to allow you to automate this process if you wanted in a production environment.

-It can take several hours for the restore process to complete, especially if you chose multiple objects (remember we chose `Archive` as the storage tier as we wanted to show how to do long term cost effective storage of log data, and the archive tier is far more cost effective compared to the `Standard` tier, but the balance of that is the time to restore if you need to access the data.
+It can take several hours for the restore process to complete, especially if you chose multiple objects (remember we chose **Archive** as the storage tier as we wanted to show how to do long term cost effective storage of log data, and the archive tier is far more cost effective compared to the **Standard** tier, but the balance of that is the time to restore if you need to access the data.

 If you want to progress with the lab then you can do so and come back to this section later to look at the restored data.